 Validate the extproc configuration

-You can query the ST_Geometry library to ensure the extproc can access it.
+You can query the ST_Geometry library to ensure that extproc can access it.

 - Sign in to an Oracle SQL client.